RishiHazra/LLM-SAT/README.md

 # Have Large Language Models Learned to Reason?
 A Characterization via 3-SAT Phase Transitions
-This repository contains the code and data for our COLM 2025 paper.
+This repository contains the code and data for our **COLM 2025** paper [Have Large Language Models Learned to Reason?
+A Characterization via 3-SAT](https://arxiv.org/pdf/2504.03930).

 ## SAT Solving and Model Counting